 Connecting Planning and Execution through Faster Feedback

 How to connect planning and execution?
-The short answer is with more customer involvement through faster and frequent feedback.
+The short answer is with more customer involvement through faster and more frequent feedback.

 Introducing feedback loops, early into the process and frequently throughout it allows for planning and execution to overlap.
 It also ensures both are directed by the needs of the customer, even if they shift during the execution phase.
 Once you have feedback on the preliminary results, it is easier and cheaper to integrate this feedback and adjust if needed.
 This way, not the plan, but the customer becomes king.

 However, this may sound easier than it is.
-To collect feedback early in the delivery process also means to deliver in smaller batches and not just at the end of the project – a shift in the overall process execution.
+Collecting feedback early in the delivery process also means delivering in smaller batches and not just at the end of the project – a shift in the overall process execution.
 The benefit is, this approach, also known as Agile, has already been proven successful in the software development world.
-So there is no need for guessing or assuming if it is worth adapting it.
+So there is no need to guess or assume if it is worth adapting it.

 The results followed – higher project success rates, better quality of end products, and improved speed to market.
-This led to a wave of excitement and rapid development of different practices based on the Agile principles and values.
+This led to a wave of excitement and rapid development of different practices based on Agile principles and values.

 Currently, there are over 70 variations, all of them characterized by structuring tasks into short phases of work and frequent evaluation and adaption of plans.

 Adjusting your project management process to be able to receive and integrate faster feedback makes it more adaptive to change and customer-oriented.
-You focus on connecting planning and execution, as a consequence, you also reduce the risk for surprises and the amount of potential rework, or of false expectations up until the end.
+You focus on connecting planning and execution, as a consequence, you also reduce the risk of surprises and the amount of potential rework or of false expectations up until the end.
 The result is a redesigned process that eliminates major project management issues from the outset.

 Increased Predictability Through Evolved Risk Management